HewlettPackard/Anthos-on-SimpliVity/README.md

 These need to entered before running the site.yml playbook.
 To edit the file:

 * source your python virtualenv
-* run `ansible-vault edit inventory/group_vars/all/vault.yml`
+* run `ansible-vault edit inventory/group_vars/all/vault.yml --ask-vault-pass`
-* type in the password when prompted (will provide password separately)
+* type in the password when prompted (default password is `password`)
 * edit/save file
+* run `ansible-vault rekey inventory/group_vars/all/vault.yml --ask-vault-pass` and follow the prompts to change the password

 When running ansible-playbook, you will need to specify `--ask-vault-pass` on command line.